mangalisarala/Rock-Paper-Scissor/README.md

-# Rock Paper Scissors Game 🪨📄✂️
+# Rock Paper Scissor Game 🪨📄✂️

 Welcome to the **Rock Paper Scissors** game! 🏆 This is a fun, interactive, and simple game where you challenge the computer to a match of Rock, Paper, or Scissors.
 The rules are classic and easy to understand.
 Play and see if you can beat the computer or if you'll tie!